gvwilson/sensibleadventures/cloudherd/reboot.md

     - Bonzon: "We'll return in the spring to lay the ghosts of those we couldn't."
       - The way he said it made it a simple statement of fact, like "Water flows downhill" or "The sun rises in the morning."

-03. Tension at Home
+Chapter 3.
+Tension at Home
 - goal: set up the tensions that will drive major plot developments
   - Bonzon vs. Dorbu
     - Bonzon wants to order the Stalers around (but is initially too weak to do so)
     - Dorbu wants to persuade them and work around their needs
-  - Noxy vs. Rash and Sensy
+  - Noxy losing control
     - Noxy is used to being the boss (and is afraid of losing her friends as they grow closer)
     - Sensy and Rash are beginning to rebel (in part because they are now more interested in each other)
+    - Noxy's growing power feels like loss of control
+    - Realizes with a shock that she's mind-speaking to clouds without touching them
+    - Then tries to convince herself that she's mistaken, because if she's right...
-  - Indy vs. Grappa Gas and Granna Fee
+  - villagers amongst themselves (e.g. Indy vs. Grappa Gas and Granna Fee)
     - Fee: "They can't stay, daffodil.
 They can't."
     - Fee's argument (we can't take sides) is different from Gas's (they're the wrong side)
     - Indy: "We can't kick them out - we'd be killing them." and "And we *can't* kick them out.
 They're soldiers, we're not."
-    - So this is really Indy vs. the burden of responsibility
+    - So this is also Indy vs. the burden of responsibility
   - Grappa Gas vs. Aft
     - they have always squabbled
       - Aft's mother used to mediate